Oh, the holidays…

 The Bottom Line

-Christmas is less than two months away, and for many of us, the extra money we have to spend on gifts can put a strain in our finances.
+Christmas is almost here, and for many of us, the extra money we have to spend on gifts can put a strain on our finances.

-By using some of the ideas mentioned above, you can lessen the burden and take advantage of the money-making opportunities that holidays provide us with.
+By using some of the ideas mentioned above, you can lessen the burden and take advantage of the money-making opportunities that holidays provide.